-Jamil Slater, a 19 year old German-American is attending the „Advanced Diploma in Music Production and Sound Engineering“.
-Music is his life and he chose the course at Abbey Road Institute to help him on his way to become a better producer.
+Jamil Slater, a 19-year-old German-American is attending the „Advanced Diploma in Music Production and Sound Engineering“.
+Music is his life and he chose the course at Abbey Road Institute to help him on his way to becoming a better producer.

 JamilDaReal – his stage name – works with his bandmates Kurosch (alias Masch-T) and Philippe (alias Yellow) on the 11 tracks for their upcoming album “Mein Weg” which will be released this summer.
 The three founded the HipHop trio DaRealTing in spring 2017